 Keeping this information in a spreadsheet helps with making changes as your balances change.
 You'll know how much you have to pay each month and which debt to prioritize with your leftover cash.
 It's a good idea to regularly update this list and stay on top of it until you are debt free.

 The debt snowball method is a popular strategy for people who want to pay off debt while staying committed.
 It involves stringing together a series of small wins.
-This repayment method prioritizes debt with the smallest balances without regarding the interest rate.
+This repayment method prioritizes debt with the smallest balances without regard to the interest rate.

 If you have a $500 balance on one credit card and a $1,000 balance on another card, the debt snowball method involves paying off the $500 card balance first.
 You still have to make minimum payments for each financial obligation, but paying off the $500 balance gives you a small win which can generate momentum.